 We charge $200.00 for an initial 60 minute session where we gather information about the reason you are seeking psychotherapy, the symptoms and situations that might be contributing to your symptoms, your own personal background history and family history.
 After that, appointments are usually 45 minutes and we charge $150.00.
 Most couples or family therapy sessions are 60 minutes and we charge a prorated amount for extra time.

 Fees can vary, depending on the therapist you or your child may see; the services they provide and the extent of the assessment or intervention.
+Marie Caterini Choppin, LCSW-C charges $210.00 for an initial assessment session and couple therapy and $160.00 for a 45 minutes individual session.
 You should always ask your therapist about the fees he or she charges.

 Yes.
 Practically all of the clinical services provided by LPW clinicians are insurance reimbursable, and most of our clients receive reimbursement from their insurance carriers for services rendered by LPW clinicians.